 As opposed to if it were 2000 years in the past, in which case the story would be taking place over a millennium before "the era of knights" even occurred.

 Where do their gas reserves come from?
-If they have a natural gas mine somewhere, they must be pretty reliant on it, but it's never been mentioned as a tactical concern when they are losing ground to the titans.
-Unless it is located in the inner wall (and thus all the highest class people are operating it, not something associated with mines usually), they seem to completely disregard the possibility of losing their gas reserves, and therefor their ability to fight back, since they're helpless without 3d gear.
-So far it's the only resource they have that has no explanation for how they got it.
-Besides the walls, but that I trust to be an explained mystery.
+If they have a natural gas mine somewhere, they must be pretty reliant on it, but it's never been mentioned as a tactical concern when they are losing ground to the Titans.
+Unless it is located in the Inner Wall (and thus, all the highest class people are operating it, not something associated with mines usually), they seem to completely disregard the possibility of losing their gas reserves, and therefore, their ability to fight back, since they're helpless without 3D gear.
+So far, it's the only resource they have that has no explanation for how they got it.
+Besides the Walls, but that I trust to be an explained mystery.

-the bonus details reveals that the walled city is roughly the same size as Alaska or Texas, which is comparable to some small countries.
-And considering that Middle Eastern countries have been selling their own oil supplies to billions of people in other countries for over half a century and still have enough to keep chugging out.
-A city with less than 1 million people (250,000 people were sent to their death do to high food demands, so there are only 750,000 left), with relatively low demands, they really could keep it up for over a thousand years.
+The bonus details reveals that the Walled City is roughly the same size as Alaska or Texas, which is comparable to some small countries.
+And considering that Middle-Eastern countries have been selling their own oil supplies to billions of people in other countries for over half a century and still have enough to keep chugging out, it's doubtful that they will run out any time soon.
+A city with less than 1 million people (250,000 people were sent to their death due to high food demands, so there are only 750,000 left), with relatively low demands, they really could keep it up for over a thousand years.

 250,000 was stated to be 20% of the population, so they have a million now.